lifecompanionaac/lifecompanion/docs/BUILD.md

 ### Note on Gradle command

 Note that in the following document, when we say "run gradle task... in XXX" you should then run the gradle task in the given folder (lifecompanion or lifecompanion-framework) from your command line or IDE.
-For example, to run LifeCompanion from command line : `cd lifecompanion` then `gradle :lc-app:run`
+For example, to run LifeCompanion from command line : `cd lifecompanion` then `gradlew :lc-app:run`

+Also note than `gradlew` command should be adapted to your system : `gradlew.bat` (Windows) and `gradlew` (Unix/Mac)